“If you don’t make bold moves, the world doesn’t move forward”

 When I was in my early twenties there were multiple unwelcome episodes of bad behaviour by boys around me.
 I once had the boyfriend of one of my close friends accompany me back to their place where I was staying.
 He made up my bed and then settled down on a computer chair commanding “touch yourself” and violently kicking the bed when I yelled at him words of refusal that I won’t repeat.
 His volume increased with his anger, as did his level of physical exertion until eventually, he fell into a drunken sleep.
 We never spoke about it, though it wasn’t my only run in with him.
 But their wedding was lovely.

-Later still, in my twenties, I was assaulted at a conference.
+Later still, in my mid-twenties, I was assaulted at a conference.
 I was the only person there under 35.
-He was the head of the company that had held the conference.
-I guess it’s one occasion that I should be proud of, because I think I tried to roar but it may have come out like a newborn kitten finding its voice for the first time.
+He was maybe early to mid fourties and the head of the company that had held the conference.
+When I managed to pull myself free of his grip, I gave him a serve about being married and having children.
+I guess it’s one occasion that I should be proud of, because I did try to roar but I was so shocked that it came out more like a newborn kitten finding its voice for the first time.
 For years afterward, I excused his behaviour, blaming myself in what is, I guess, a typical assault victim response.
-Only until I heard he’d committed other offences against his marriage.
+Only until I heard years later that he’d committed other offences against his marriage.
 One of Weinstein’s victims described her assault as “the most damaging thing” to have happened in her life.
 I couldn’t agree more.
 My conference experience broke me in a way that nothing else has.
 It put me in a very dark place for a time, taking years to fully recover from the trauma of what happened.
-It played catalyst to my self-ruin, but it also drove my success.
+It played catalyst to my self-ruin, but it also drove my success, because I wanted to show the world that I wouldn’t be held back.
 It was pivotal to my life so far, and in the end has made me stronger and more evolved.
 These days it’s a moment of my life that I own, almost as something that needed to happen to shape my life today.

 Perhaps it’s just unique to my experiences but I find sometimes it’s the men I encounter in the workplace that can be the greatest threat.
 I once sat in a round-table conference that held a department of perhaps twenty people at most.
-My colleague, a male from another office who was sitting beside me, reached across the small gap between us and placed a hand on my leg.
-Despite our bosses surrounding us, despite a room full of people, and despite the wedding ring on said hand.
+My colleague, a male from another office who was sitting beside me, reached across the small gap between us, placed a hand on my leg and gently squeezed, his wedding ring glinting mockingly in my face with the subtle movement.
+I was in a state of shock that he could even have done this – despite our bosses surrounding us, despite a room full of people, and despite the wedding ring on his roaming hand.
 What was I to do?
 Jump up and yell, disrupting my bosses presentation?
 I wish I had.
 It was not my secret to keep.

 A few years later I found myself travelling by company car in India, where the driver reached back fifteen times to rub my leg while he thought I was asleep.
 In all honesty, I did react the first time he did it.
 But when he pretended nothing had happened in response, I had no choice but to let it go… another fourteen times.
 I lay there, eyes closed, my mind exploring the direst consequences if I were to acknowledge his advances and react in the negative way they deserved.
-I chose instead to continue to ‘be asleep’ until the four hour journey was over, using that time to formulate the complaint I would be making to HR on arrival.
-Counting every instance that he reached back behind the driver’s seat.
-Looking back now, one of the saddest parts is that I told myself there in that car that I could deal with this because I’d dealt with worse.
+I chose instead to continue to ‘be asleep’ until the four hour journey was over, counting every instance that he reached back behind the driver’s seat, praying that his hand would not venture any higher, and using that time to formulate the complaint I would be making to HR on arrival.
+Looking back now, one of the saddest parts is that I told myself there in the enclosed space of that car that I could deal with this because I’d dealt with worse.
 Miraculously I made it safely to the office and submitted that complaint.
 HR took it very seriously.
-Supposedly he was reprimanded.
-Apparently, at the fresh age of twenty, he wasn’t considered predator enough to lose his job altogether.
-I believe that’s called enablement.
+Apparently, at the fresh age of twenty, he wasn’t considered predator enough to lose his job.
+So they let him keep driving.
+I think they call that enablement.

 Nowadays, I like to think my thirties have made me wiser.
 That surely I won’t allow myself to be in these situations again.
 But the reality is, the environment around me is not always in my control.
 So all I can do is put some of my experiences out there (the sad truth is these are only a selection).
 Along with so many other horror stories that others are coming forward with.